 Lots of natural sights and fun make Poiana Brasov an amazing destination to re-connect with nature.

-Additionally, you can also find a horse-riding center here, where children and adults can meet horses and ponies.
+Additionally, you can also find a horse-riding center here, where children and adults can ride horses and ponies.

 After participating in riding courses, you can either ride or walk around, by foot or using the sleigh, cart or carriage.

-9. Sneak through the Rope Street, one of the narrowest streets you will ever see
+11. Sneak through the Rope Street, one of the narrowest streets in Europe

 Initially built as a passage, the Rope Street (or Strada Sforii in Romanian) is today one of the narrowest streets in Europe and worldwide.
 It measures 80 meters in length, whereas the width varies from 111cm to 135cm.